Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Numerical methods

 \subsection{Direct Numerical Simulations}

 ROM simulations are compared to Direct Numerical Simulations (DNS) for model validation.
-DNS are performed with the aid of the Python library \textsc{Dedalus}~\citep{burns2020dedalus} for spectral numerical methods.
+DNS are performed with the aid of the Python library \textsc{Dedalus}~\cite{burns2020dedalus} for spectral numerical methods.
 In DNS, $n_x=128$ grid points are used in the $x$ direction which is discretized using a Fourier basis.
 In the $y$ direction, $n_y=64$ Chebyshev collocation points are taken.
 The dealias factor in both bases is $3/2$ and the time integration is performed using an explicit Runge-Kutta method of order 3(2).
-If not stated otherwise, simulations are initialized from a randomly perturbed conductive solution with $\theta_0=1-y$ and $\Pran=1$.
-Equations~\eqref{eq:cont}-\eqref{eq:ener} are integrated over a simulation time of $T = 500(\Ray\Pran)^{-1/2}$.
+If not stated otherwise, simulations are initialized from a randomly perturbed conductive solution with $\theta_0=1-y$. {The input control terms $\mathbf{d}$ and $q$ are set to zero in DNS.} Equations~\eqref{eq:cont}--\eqref{eq:ener} are integrated over a simulation time of {$T = 500Pr^{-1/2}$}.
 After neglecting initial transients, all results are reported for statistically steady heat flux conditions.
-Table~\ref{tab:DNS} summarizes the DNS results for different Rayleigh numbers.
-The mean Nusselt number is defined in eq.~\ref{eq:Nusselt}.
-The Reynold number $\Rey_\tau= \tilde{u}_\tau/\Pran$ is based on the dimensionless friction velocity $\tilde{u}_\tau$ which is calculated from the maximum viscous stress at the wall $\tilde{u}_\tau=\sqrt{\Pran\,\max(|\partial_y u|_{w})}$.
-Finally, $y^+_w = y_w \tilde{u}_\tau/\Pran$ is the dimensionless distance to wall of the second Chebyshev collocation point.
+Table~\ref{tab:DNS} summarizes the DNS results for different Rayleigh numbers and the two Prandtl numbers investigated in this work, $Pr=1$ and $Pr=10$.
+The mean Nusselt number is defined in eq.~\eqref{eq:Nusselt}.
+The Reynolds number, {$Re_\tau= \sqrt{Ra}\,\tilde{u}_\tau/Pr$}, is based on the dimensionless friction velocity, $\tilde{u}_\tau$, which is calculated from the maximum viscous stress at the wall, {$\tilde{u}_\tau=(\sqrt{Ra}Pr\,\max(|\partial_y u|_{w}))^{1/2}$}.
+Finally, {$y^+_w = y_w \tilde{u}_\tau\sqrt{Ra}/Pr$} is the dimensionless distance to wall of the second Chebyshev collocation point.